la2050/archive/_organizations/united-way-of-greater-la-home-for-good.md

-   â€¢ Reducing the days required for placing housing homeless vets in Detroit from 143 days to 34 days (76% decrease) in collaboration with the 100k Homes Campaign
+   * Reducing the days required for placing housing homeless vets in Detroit from 143 days to 34 days (76% decrease) in collaboration with the 100k Homes Campaign

-   â€¢ Reducing operating costs for CALPERS (CA public pension) by $99.6 million (annualized)
+   * Reducing operating costs for CALPERS (CA public pension) by $99.6 million (annualized)

-   â€¢ Getting 15,400 people in Sierra Leone tested for HIV in 100 days, compared to 1,000 in the previous 3 years
+   * Getting 15,400 people in Sierra Leone tested for HIV in 100 days, compared to 1,000 in the previous 3 years